 - 9.3.2.
-A restriction notice must contain: [6.7.3] - (a) the earliest date the restriction could occur; [6.7.3(a)] - (b) the date of issue (if issued by letter or email); and [6.7.3(b)] - (c) information about the potential consequences of non-payment of debt, including (if applicable): [6.7.4]
+A restriction notice must contain: [6.7.3] - (a) the earliest date the restriction could occur; [6.7.3(a)] - (b) the date of issue (if issued by letter or email); and [6.7.3(b)]

-- (i) the impact of the restriction on their telecommunications service; [new] - (ii) any ongoing or additional charges that will still apply whilst the telecommunications service is restricted; and [6.7.4(a)] - (iii) any impacts the restriction may have on other services the customer has with the CSP.
+Note: The issue date of an email notice is the date the email was sent. - (c) information about the potential consequences of non-payment of debt, including (if applicable): [6.7.4] - (i) the impact of the restriction on their telecommunications service; [new] - (ii) any ongoing or additional charges that will still apply whilst the telecommunications service is restricted; and [6.7.4(a)] - (iii) any impacts the restriction may have on other services the customer has with the CSP.
 [6.7.4(c)]

-Note: 'if applicable' means only including information about actions or consequences that may apply/may be pursued by a CSP.
+Note: 'if applicable' means only including information about actions or consequences that may apply/may be undertaken by a CSP.
 This accommodates the variation in CSPs' debt management commercial practices.